If you have made till the call letter for the interview, half the work is done.

 14. What lesson have you achieved from mistakes from your pilot job?

-You have to be very honest to such a question.
+You have to be very honest about such a question.
 Your answer has to be brief and to the point.

 It is very common that you might fall short somewhere, you may make mistakes its human nature, but not all employers give a very positive gesture on that.
 There are people who find a learner in such situations and help them learn from the mistakes made.